Munawwar/Lithium/README.md

-# Ion for jQuery
+# Lithium for jQuery

-Ion adds the following useful APIs to be used along with jQuery:
+Lithium adds the following useful APIs to be used along with jQuery:

 1. Data type assertion: isDefined,isElement...
 2. Things like bind,inherit,namespace...